 The ip.mpg.de website enables users to register with the MPG for selected events by entering personal details in an input mask.
-As a rule, the MPG records your email address, family and given names.
+As a rule, the MPG records your email address, surname and first names.
 We will inform you of exactly how these data will be processed during the registration process and ask for your consent.
 In addition, reference will be made to this data protection declaration.

 The legal basis for the data processing is, if the user has given his or her consent, Article 6(1)(a) of the GDPR.
 The user’s registration is necessary for organisational aspects of a number of events.
 The data are deleted once they are no longer necessary for the purpose for which they were recorded.
 For the data recorded during the registration process for an event, this is the case if the registration on our websites is cancelled or modified.
 For registrations for events, this is the case if the data are no longer necessary for the holding of the event.
 Statutory obligations may require the participant’s personal data to continue to be stored even after the event has been concluded.

 As user, you can cancel the registration at any time.
 You can request the modification of stored data concerning you at any time.
 You only need to send an email to the contact person named for the event.
 If the data is necessary for the holding of an event, premature deletion of the data is only possible if this is not in conflict with any statutory obligations.

 If you apply for a job with us online, a separate data protection notice applies.
 This can be found at the respective page of the job application portal.